asana17/zoom-clone/README.md

 # zoom-clone
 This repository is copied from pbl-2020-pbl-group4-master.
+I and other members wrote this application in the University lecture in 2020.

 ## objectives
 make zoom-like application with some new fuction